Technologicat/unpythonic/doc/macros.md

 Multiple ``call_cc[]`` statements in the same function body are allowed.
 These essentially create nested closures.

+In any invalid position, `call_cc[]` is considered a syntax error at macro expansion time.

 **Syntax**:

 In ``unpythonic``, ``call_cc`` is a **statement**, with the following syntaxes: